pclubuiet/website/README.md

     ```
     git clone https://github.com/pclubuiet/website.git
     ```

 5. Install the dependencies for the project.
     ```
     cd website
     pip3 install -r requirements.txt
     ```

 6. Run the migrations and collect static files.
     ```
     python3 manage.py migrate
     python3 manage.py collectstatic
     ```

 7. Run the live development server on your machine and test it.
     ```
     python3 manage.py runserver
     ```
     Once the server is started, open http://127.0.0.1:8000/home in a web browser.
     Everything went well if the webpage loads correctly and you don't see any errors.

 8. Add a remote to your forked repository.
 This remote will be needed to push your changes to your repo.
     ```
     git remote add myfork https://github.com/<username>/website.git
     ```

+### Running in Docker Compose
+Prerequisites:
+1. Ensure you have Docker Engine installed.
+For installation steps head to https://docs.docker.com/engine/installation/.
+2. Ensure you have Docker Compose installed.
+For installation steps head to https://docs.docker.com/compose/install/.

+### Start / stop the environment.

+1. Start and aggregate logs from containers to console.
+    ```
+    docker-compose up
+    ```

+    To stop press `CTRL+C`

+2. Start in background
+    ```
+    docker-compose up -d
+    ```
+    To stop:
+    ```
+    docker-compose stop
+    ```

+If you want to force Compose to stop and recreate all containers, use the `--force-recreate` flag.

 ## Fixing issues
 ### Step 1: Pick an issue
 After selecting an issue